Mobile Search Menu

 While it’s possible to artificially change the color of a flower through dying, dipping, or spraying its bloom (or even altering the pH level of the soil it grows in!), many botanists and researchers around the world have also taken this natural scarcity of blue flowers as a challenge.
 With just the right cross-breeding or hybridization, or some scientifically backed research, might another naturally occurring blue flower become a possibility?
 Thanks to some amazing discoveries made in Japan, we now know the answer to that question is yes.

-Mallory Green headshot
+Mallory Green Headshot

 As floral experts, it’s rare to see something new, and especially in a new, unique color.
 When that happens, you can’t help but get excited.